mgbckr/docker-cloud-stack/README.md

 ## Config

 Configuring the cluster happens through the master node by distributing the files in the config folder across all nodes based on their host names.
+This approach allows to easily integrate new services with custom configs and also enables overwriting binary files or adding custom libraries without redeploying the Docker stack.

 ### General approach